 If your dog loves to feel the sand between their paws, they’ll be in heaven in North Norfolk.
-With more than 45 miles of unspoilt coastline, friendly coastal communities and an abundance of wildlife, this beautiful part of the country is a joy to visit all year round.
-As well as natural treasures, North Norfolk has lots of history to explore, from imposing country houses to Victorian pleasure piers.
-It’s also home to Sandringham – the Queen’s much-loved country retreat – so you’ll be in good company when you visit.
+With more than 45 miles of unspoilt coastline and an abundance of wildlife, the county is a joy to visit all year round.
+North Norfolk has lots of history to explore too, from imposing country houses to Victorian pleasure piers.
+It’s also home to Sandringham, the Queen’s much-loved country retreat, so you’ll be in good company when you visit.

-WHAT ARE THE MUST-SEES?
 North Norfolk is famed for its beaches, many of which are dog-friendly all year round.
 Whether you’re looking for miles of soft sand or rocky coves to explore, you will find it here.
-Holkham, which is backed by a pine forest, is probably the most famous Norfolk beach and even appeared in 1999’s Shakespeare in Love movie.
-The two-mile walk through the pines to Holkham Beach is a must (parking costs £2 per hour), but click here to see a list of the top beaches in North Norfolk.
+Holkham, which is backed by a pine forest, is probably the most famous Norfolk beach.
+It even appeared in 1999’s Shakespeare in Love movie.
+The two-mile walk through the pines to Holkham Beach is a must (it’s £2 an hour to park), but click here to see a list of the other top beaches.
 Remember to watch out for ground-nesting birds, too – they are quite common in this part of the world.

 If you do head to Holkham Beach, pop across the road to Holkham Hall.
 Dogs are not allowed inside the main house but are free to explore the 3,000-acre estate, which is home to a large herd of fallow deer.
 They roam freely so dogs must be kept on lead at all times.
 The Holkham website recommends walking routes of varying lengths that take in the park, lake and farm.
 Dogs are also welcome in the courtyard of the cafe and, at peak times, the gift shop.
 It’s free to visit the Holkham estate but parking costs £3 a day – which you can claim back if you spend more than £12 in the shop.

-Put your sea legs to the test by taking a trip with Beans Boats, who make daily sailings to see Norfolk’s resident grey and common seal colonies.
-The hour-long trips leave from Morston Quay and head out to Blakeney Point where, if you’re lucky, you will see some inquisitive seals swimming around the boat.
-Depending on the tides, some sailings also give you the option to get out at Blakeney Point – but always keep your dog on lead at a safe distance from the seals.
+Put your sea legs to the test by taking a trip with Beans Boats.
+They make daily sailings to see Norfolk’s resident grey and common seal colonies.
+The hour-long trips leave Morston Quay and head to Blakeney Point.
+Depending on the tides, you sometimes have the option to get out there.
 Beans Boats is a family-run business and welcomes well-behaved dogs, although no more than two pets per family are permitted.
 Adult tickets cost £13 while dogs travel free.

-The five-mile walk from Wells-next-the-Sea to Holkham is a lovely one – simply start from Wells beach, go past the iconic beach huts and keep going.
+The five-mile walk from Wells-next-the-Sea to Holkham is lovely.
+Simply start from Wells beach, go past the iconic beach huts and keep going.
 Alternatively, enjoy a four-mile stroll from Cromer to Overstrand, heading out along the beach then returning via the promenade.
-Sandy Brancaster Beach is great for dogs, too – when the tide is out, you can see the remains of SS Vina, which the RAF used for target practice during World War Two.
+Brancaster Beach is great for dogs, too.
+When the tide is out, you can see the remains of SS Vina, which the RAF used for target practice during World War Two.
 Check the tide times before you go though, to save you getting stranded!

 For woodland walks, head to Sheringham Park which more than 1,000 acres of land to explore.
-The park, which is owned by the National Trust, surrounds Sheringham Hall and has plenty of marked walking trails, ranging from one to five miles.
-Dogs are also welcome in the gift shop, visitor centre and cafe, when you need to refuel.
-For more information about visiting the park with your four-legged friend, click here.
+The park, which is owned by the National Trust, surrounds Sheringham Hall and has walks ranging from one to five miles.
+Dogs are also welcome in the gift shop, visitor centre and cafe.
+For more information about the park, click here.
 Parking costs £6 per day but is free for National Trust members.

 Anyone hoping to spot the Queen should try their luck at Sandringham.
-Although dogs are not allowed on the official estate, they are welcome to explore the 142-hectare country park, where it is free to park and there are two trails to follow.
-You can also get back to nature in and around Kelling Heath Holiday Park, which is nestled in open heathland between Sheringham and Holt.
-Not only is it a lovely place to stay, but the team at the family-run park have put together a number of walks to suit all abilities – click here to see their suggestions.
+Although dogs are not allowed on the official estate, they can explore the 142-hectare country park, where there are two walking trails.
+You can also get back to nature in and around Kelling Heath Holiday Park, which is between Sheringham and Holt.
+Staff at the family-run park have put together a range of walks to suit all abilities.

-BEST PLACE TO GRAB A BITE?
-You can’t beat the Beach Cafe in Wells-next-the-Sea, which is just a stone’s throw from the beach.
+The Beach Cafe in Wells-next-the-Sea is excellent, and just a stone’s throw from the beach.
 It’s open all year round and pets are welcome both inside and out.
 Dog treats are readily available, alongside doggy ice cream during the summer months.
 There’s even a pet water station outside, which is really handy.
 The Funky Mackerel in Sheringham is also great – don’t leave without trying one of their flapjacks!

 Vegetarians and vegans should make a beeline for The Art Cafe in Glandford – the only veggie restaurant in North Norfolk.
 It is also home to a lovely little gallery and is proud to serve Grey Seal Coffee, which is roasted just across the farmyard.
 You can also get your Grey Seal caffeine fix at coffee shops in Wells-next-the-Sea, Blakeney, Sheringham and Cromer.
 All branches are dog-friendly.